TuringsBazaar/awesome-fus-neurotech-problems/README.md

-# Awesome FUS & Neurotech Problems
+# Awesome FUS and Neurotech Problems

-Expanded on 2026-09-05.
-The original FUS and neurotechnology entries are followed by additional tDCS and acoustic-physics findings.
-New descriptions are paraphrased from the linked sources.
-Emergent Mind entries are cataloged research questions; TB-Science entries are benchmark tasks or proposals, with submission status recorded separately from scientific relevance.
+Scanned on 2026-09-05 from 1) Emergent Mind, which lists open research questions, and 2) Terminal Bench Science, being benchmark tasks or proposals with submission statuses

 ## Emergent Mind — Focused ultrasound